Mansoor-AR/DMapp/README.md

 Link to Zilliqa version demo recording: https://mega.nz/#!8FdDXQAZ!R4eBzJVW5eGsQPzDRlaz152YKGVz6-2dAZ1i_FpNZuk

 ## Running The Demo
 There are two different systems here: one that uses Ethereum as a PSP and one that uses Zilliqa.
-To run the Ethereum demo, you'll to run ganache and then simply run the python application.
-To run the Zilliqa demo, you will need to install node and run kaya.
+To run the Ethereum demo, you'll need to run ganache (default parameters) and then simply run the python application.
+To run the Zilliqa demo, you will need to install node and run kaya (npm debug mode); the python application must be in the same directory as the Zilliqa node modules.
 You will need Flask installed for both.